-All VSS funds are reimbursement awards.
-This means the program has to incur the expense and provide documentation for each expense when required, then submit a claim for reimbursement to the VSS in IowaGrants.gov.
+Victim Services funds are reimbursement awards.
+This means the subrecipient incurs expenses and provides documentation as required for each expense.
+They then submit a claim for reimbursement Iowa GVS.

-All victim service agencies and VOCA initiative programs must submit monthly claims for reimbursement.
-Criminal justice agencies can submit either on a monthly or quarterly basis.
-When required, documentation for each expenditure claimed for reimbursement or as match, is submitted in IowaGrants.gov.
-Claims must be submitted by the last day of the month following the expenditure (e.g. July expenses would be due on or before August 31st).
+All subrecipients may submit either monthly or quarterly claims for reimbursement.
+Once a choice has been made, the subrecipient remain consistent through the contract period.
+When required, documentation for each expenditure claimed for reimbursement or as match, is submitted in Iowa GVS.
+Claims must be submitted by the last day of the month following the expenditure.
+For example, July claims are due by August 31.

-When required, victim service and VOCA initiative programs submitting claims must submit expense summaries for each expense type claiming for reimbursement or utilizing for match.
-Criminal justice programs (law enforcement, prosecution and victim witness coordinators) are not required to utilize expense summaries unless otherwise directed by Victim Services Support Program (VSS) staff.
-Specific instructions on submitting claims in IowaGrants.gov and claims reimbursement process can be found in this Powerpoint (opens in new window).
+When required, subrecipients must submit expense summaries for expenses and match with their claims.
+Criminal justice programs (law enforcement, prosecution and victim witness coordinators) are not required to use expense summaries unless otherwise directed by Victim Assistance.
+Review the instructions on submitting claims in Iowa GVS for more information.

-- Travel & Training
+- In-State Travel & Training

 - Contractual Services

 - Client Assistance